Melatonin for Dogs

 • Epilepsy2

-As with most supplements, be wary of using melatonin with dogs that are pregnant or nursing and discontinue use if any allergic reactions occur.18
+As with most supplements, be wary of using melatonin with dogs that are pregnant or nursing, and discontinue use if any allergic reactions occur.18

 Melatonin is relatively inexpensive and widely available in varying forms.
-Depending on type and brand, melatonin can come in a solid tablet, capsule, or liquid.18 As with any oral supplement, you can give it to your dog with a bit of food to help prevent digestive upset.
-If administered by your veterinarian in a clinical setting, melatonin may be given as an implant under your dog’s skin.18
+Melatonin can come in a solid tablet, capsule, or liquid, depending on type and brand.18 As with any oral supplement, you can give it to your dog with a bit of food to help prevent digestive upset.

 What If I Miss a Dose?